 There are lots of other items most households need that are pricey for one person alone to buy.

-If you’re setting up a household in a new city starting from scratch, there are lots of essential items your apartment probably doesn’t include: from furniture like couches and chairs to cleaning supplies like a vacuum, broom and dustpan, to kitchen gadgets like a toaster oven and blender.
+If you’re setting up a household in a new city starting from scratch, there are lots of essential items your apartment probably doesn’t include: from furniture like couches and chairs to cleaning supplies like a vacuum, broom and dustpan, to kitchen gadgets like a toaster oven and blender, adding an additional hidden cost to moving.

 You pay a premium when you buy smaller quantities of many consumable items.